 But first!
 Some exciting news!

-I am teaming up with Carrie Clark over at Speech & Language Kids to bring you an AWESOME medical extension to her incredible “The Speech Therapy Solution” Membership Site.
-I will be creating “The Medical SLP Solution” which will be a monthly membership site complete with videos, handouts, monthly CEU events, and plenty of resources all created by me, myself, and I. There will also be a private Facebook group, and another forum with experts in our field answering your questions on the spot to make your island a little less lonely.
+I have created “The Medical SLP Collective” which is a monthly membership site complete with videos, handouts, monthly CEU events, and plenty of resources all created by me, myself, and I. There will also be a private Facebook group, and another forum with experts in our field answering your questions on the spot to make your island a little less lonely.

-If you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining us for the Medical SLP Solution.
+If you would just like some additional support while trying to stay afloat on dysphagia island, please consider joining us for the Medical SLP Collective.

 I’ve been asked repeatedly what books I would recommend the young bucks brush up on, or maybe you had pretty craptastic dysphagia training in grad school, or perhaps you graduated 10+ years ago and you’re really getting whacked repeatedly with the EBP stick upside the head, and you feel guilty that you’re still stuck in Dr. Jeri Logemann land circa 1998, so I’ve picked out a few of my faves for you.